-It’s possible to obtain a Bad Credit Mortgage if you have defaults or similar credit issues.
-Lenders that offer Bad Credit Mortgages usually consider when the default was registered and why, to form a more accurate perspective of your financial responsibility.
+It’s possible to obtain an adverse Credit Mortgage if you have defaults or similar credit issues.
+Lenders that offer adverse Credit Mortgages usually consider when the default was registered and why, to form a more accurate perspective of your financial responsibility.

 Interest rates are not as competitive under these circumstances, however and there may be higher deposit requirements, to mitigate some of the lender’s risk.

 Does the type of default make a difference with mortgage applications?